mostafa-aboelnaga/Topic-based-Chat-Room/README.md

 # Topic-based Chat Room
- Topic-based implemented Chat Room using RabbitMQ in Go
+ Topic-based implementation of a chat room using RabbitMQ in Go

 <br>